 The whole formula works together in the following example:

-Taxpayer jointly with his spouse file a joint return reporting taxable income of $350,000.
-His business which is not a specified service business had an income of $75,000, and his share of W-2 salary paid by his own business was $20,000.
+- Taxpayer, jointly with his spouse, filed a joint return reporting taxable income of $350,000.
+His business which is not a specified service business, had an income of $75,000, and his share of the W-2 salary paid by his own business was $20,000.
 No qualified property in this case.

-The taxpayer can assume that with a greater applicable percentage there will be more than the salary limit applies.
-Here is an exercise that shows what happens when there are $1,000 less than highest of the range.
+- The taxpayer can assume that with a greater applicable percentage, there will be more than the salary limit applies.
+Here is an exercise that shows what happens when there is $1,000 less than the highest of the range.

 The limit will be applied when the taxpayer reaches the top of the range.

-It makes no difference what formula was used; the taxpayers may not exceed his taxable income for the year when his QBI net amount is negative (a loss) he will forward the loss to the next tax year.
+It makes no difference what formula you will use; the taxpayer may be within his taxable income for the year when his QBI net amount is negative (a loss).
+He will forward the loss to the next tax year.

 Paystubmakr.com team hope that this blog was helpful and you enjoyed reading it.